amandadomingos/amandadomingos.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Student in Political Science at the [Federal University of Pernambuco](https://www.ufpe.br/politica), from where I also got a BA (2016) and MA (2019) in Political Science.
+I am a PhD in Political Science at the [Federal University of Pernambuco](https://www.ufpe.br/politica), from where I also got a BA (2016) and MA (2019) in Political Science.
 My research interests are public policy, subnational and distributive politics, and open & reproducible research in social sciences.
-In my PhD dissertation project, I deal with the politics of public policy.
-More specifically, I focus on budgetary amendments' role in the subnational unevenness of public policy provision in Brazilian municipalities.
+In my PhD dissertation project, I dealt with the politics of public policy.
+More specifically, I focused on budgetary amendments' role in the subnational unevenness of public policy provision in Brazilian municipalities.

 I co-found and direct [MeP](http://www.metodosempauta.com/) – Métodos em Pauta – an initiative that seeks to democratize the discussion of social research methods in the social and political science fields.
 In 2021 we received the honourable mention in the Scientific Dissemination award from the Brazilian National Association of Graduate Studies and Research in Social Sciences (ANPOCS).